MightyPirates/TIS-3D/src/main/resources/assets/tis3d/doc/en_US/item/moduleExecution.md

 `JRO <SRC>`
 Unconditionally jump to a relative address, read from the specified target `SRC`.
 This modifies the program counter by adding the value read from `SRC` to it.
 Execution resumes at the new address. `JRO 0` effectively halts the execution module indefinitely.

+`CALL <LABEL>`
+Unconditionally jumps to the instruction referenced by the specified label `LABEL`.
+It also stores the address of the next instruction for use by `RET`.

+`RET`
+Jumps to the instruction after the most recent `CALL`.
+If `CALL` has not been used yet in the program it defaults to jump to the beginning of the program.